Celebrity news, beauty, fashion advice, and fascinating features, delivered straight to your inbox!

 Rep. Ocasio-Cortez then used the live as an opportunity to talk about trauma, telling viewers there have been counselors and physicians available to members of Congress and describing the rapid response that happens to your body when you’re exposed to a traumatic event.

-You can watch AOC's full Instagram live here (opens in new tab).
+You can watch AOC's full Instagram live here.

 RELATED STORIES

-Rachel Epstein is an editor at Marie Claire, where she writes and edits culture, politics, and lifestyle stories ranging from op-eds to profiles to ambitious packages.
-She also manages the site’s virtual book club, #ReadWithMC.
-Offline, she’s likely watching a Heat game, finding a new coffee shop, or analyzing your cousin's birth chart—in no particular order.
+Rachel Epstein is a writer, editor, and content strategist based in New York City.
+Most recently, she was the Managing Editor at Coveteur, where she oversaw the site’s day-to-day editorial operations.
+Previously, she was an editor at Marie Claire, where she wrote and edited culture, politics, and lifestyle stories ranging from op-eds to profiles to ambitious packages.
+She also launched and managed the site’s virtual book club, #ReadWithMC.
+Offline, she’s likely watching a Heat game or finding a new coffee shop.

 -